InjectionSoftwareDevelopment/InjectionBlog/_posts/2018-11-03-Review-of-the-eJPT.md

-I don't remember my exact score personally, since I did kind of breeze though it, but I think it was around and 86%.
+I don't remember my exact score personally, since I did kind of breeze through it, but I think it was around and 86%.
 That just serves as a reminder to those who are experienced to not get too cocky, I should have gotten a perfect score, but instead I wanted to act like an ass and thought I was too good.
 Always be as humble as possible, you are never too good to do things correctly.